getify/You-Dont-Know-JS/async & performance/ch3.md

 But there's something else to consider with Promise errors.
 Because a Promise chain is nothing more than its constituent Promises wired together, there's no entity to refer to the entire chain as a single *thing*, which means there's no external way to observe any errors that may occur.

 If you construct a Promise chain that has no error handling in it, any error anywhere in the chain will propagate indefinitely down the chain, until observed (by registering a rejection handler at some step).
-So, in that specific case, having a reference to the *last* Promise in the chain is enough (`p` in the following snippet), because you can register a rejection handler there, and it will be notified of any propagated errors:
+So, in that specific case, having a reference to the *last* promise in the chain is enough (`p` in the following snippet), because you can register a rejection handler there, and it will be notified of any propagated errors:

 ```js
 // `foo(..)`, `step1(..)` and `step(..)` are